LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Ex Nihilo.md

 The object’s size is determined by the Scale factor.\
 The spell’s Potency may be allocated as the mage wishes between Durability or equipment bonus.

-**+1 Reach:** Create a complex machine or electronic device, like a car or a smartphone.
+**+1 [[Reach]]:** Create a complex machine or electronic device, like a car or a smartphone.
 The device must still be something that operates according to known physical principles: no teleporters or warp drives.